-Shipping movements and ballast discharge patterns in the Port of Lyttelton
+Vessel movements and ballast discharge patterns at Opua

-Since June 2005, vessels have been required to comply with the Import Health Standard for Ships' Ballast Water from All Countries (http://www.biosecurity.govt.nz/imports/non-organic/standards/ballastwater.htm).
-No ballast water is allowed to be discharged without the express permission of a MAF (Ministry of Agriculture and Forestry) inspector.
-To allow discharge, vessel masters are responsible for providing the inspector with evidence of: discharging ballast water at sea (200 nm from the nearest land, and at least 200 m depth); or demonstrating that ballast water is fresh (2.5 ppt sodium chloride); or having the ballast water treated by a MAF-approved treatment system.
-According to Inglis (2001), a total volume of 354,670 m3 of ballast water was reported discharged in the Port of Lyttelton in 1999, with the largest country-of-origin volumes of 153,376 m3 from Japan, 45,396 m3 from Australia, 36,073 m3 from Taiwan, and 77,887 m3 unspecified.
+Since June 2005, vessels arriving in New Zealand have been required to comply with the Import Health Standard for Ships' Ballast Water from All Countries (www.fish.govt.nz/sustainability/biosecurity).
+No ballast water is allowed to be discharged without the express permission of an MAF (Ministry of Agriculture and Forestry) inspector.
+To allow discharge, vessels Masters are responsible for providing the inspector with evidence of either: discharging ballast water at sea (200 nautical miles from the nearest land, and at least 200m depth); demonstrating ballast water is fresh (2.5 ppt sodium chloride) or having the ballast water treated by a MAF approved treatment system.
+The Bay of Islands, in which Opua Marina is situated, is a no-discharge area for vessels.